pym7857/CodingTestStudy/README.md

 # CodingTestStudy :pencil2:
-Must do work on each branch, and upload !
+Do work on each branch, and upload !

 ## Team member